BenMorganIO/solidus_json_api/docs/source/index.md

 You can view code examples in the dark area to the right.

 This example API documentation page was created with [Slate](http://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+Feel free to edit it and use it as a base for documenting APIs of your own.

 This JSON API is formatted after the [JSON API spec](http://jsonapi.org).
 Please follow its guidelines to learn about: